brodsa/mgv-vorau/README.md

 ### Future Enhancements
 - German Language
     - As the webpage presents the choir from Austria, including the German language is more relevant for the users as the English.
-- Scroll Top Button
-    - When scrolling down the webpage on the mobile devices, the menu bar is not fixed to the top.
-Therefore, a scroll button would make the webpage even more user friendly.

 ---

 ## Testing
 Generally, the testing was considered during the entire development of the webpage.
-After implementig a feature or style the component, the implementation was tested.
+After implementing a feature or styling the component, the the webpage was tested.
 In the end, more thorough manual testing was conducted.
 Finally, the existing validation tools were used.

 ### Manual Testing
-- The website was tested on various devices (mobile and laptop) and in various web browsers (Chroma, Safary, Firefox, and Edge).
-In additional, the Google Chrome DevTool was used fill the gap of testing the website on even more screen sizes.
+- The website was tested on various devices (mobile: iPhone8, TODO; and laptop: ) and in various web browsers (Chroma, Safary, Firefox, and Edge).
+In additional, the Google Chrome DevTool was used to fill the gap of testing the website on even more screen sizes.

 Following aspects were considered during the test: